agentuity/agent-sdr/README.md

 ```
 {
-    "template": "Hello [Name], how are you today?...",
-    "prompt": "Be formal, but excited!",
     "person": {
-        "name": {Full Name},
+        "first_name": {First Name},
-        "company": {
+        "role": {Job Title},
-            "name": {Company Name},
+        "company": {Company Name},
-            "description": {Company Description}
+        ...
+    },
+    "prompt": "Be formal, but excited!...",
+    "analysis": {
+        "prospect_fit": "Cyan is a behavioral health and technology company that...",
+        ...
     }
 }
-}
 ```

 The more data you pass to the agent from Clay, the better the returned email body content will be.
 Your `person` JSON structure should be clearly organized and have descriptive names for keys so the agent understands the data you're passing without the need for a schema.

-By default, this agent expects the email `template` and any _additional_ `prompt` details to be sent along in the body as well.
-This is so that dynamic campaigns can be made through Clay lists.
-If you don't need this, you can simply hardcode the template into the agent or store it elsewhere (KV, 3rd-party service, etc).
+You can also set a `prompt` property which contains information specific to the email campaign you're generating.
+It is suggested you use Markdown, and specify exactly what your parameters are for each part of the email.

+Finally, you should include `analysis`, which can contain any information you want about the company or the person you're targeting; generally this is generated via an enrichment in conjunction with agent/LLM calls.
+This includes information like prospect fit, pain points, or key focus areas for the pitch.
+As with the `person` property, using descriptive key names is helpful.

+For examples of the above, reference the default examples in the top part of the agent code.

+### Step 2: Response

-Finally, after the `HTTP API` enrichment column, add a new `Text` column and edit it.
-In the content area, type `/HTTP API` and save.
-You can also edit the column name to be more descriptive.
+After the `HTTP API` enrichment column is created from the steps above, add one (or a few) new `Text` columns and edit them.
+In the content area, type `/HTTP API` and choose your returned property (e.g. `subject`).
+You can also edit the column names to be more descriptive.
+These are the columns that you will pass to your email campaign platform.

 That's it!
 You can now use the email content in your workflows.